Volume comparison with respect to scalar curvature: Introduction

-This deformation result suggests that for a non-$V$-static domain, the information of scalar curvature is not sufficient in giving volume comparison not even after fixing the geometry outside.
-To be precise, we can take $\rho > R_{\bar g}$ inside $\Omega$ and either $V > Vol_\Omega(g)$ or $V < Vol_\Omega(g)$.
-In either case, we can find a metric $g$ realizing $(\rho, V)$ on $\Omega$ and this shows that no volume comparison holds in this case.\\
+This result suggests that for a non-$V$-static domain, the information of scalar curvature is not sufficient to give a volume comparison: we can take either $V > V_\Omega(\bar g)$ or $V < V_\Omega(\bar g)$, but with $\rho > R_{\bar g}$ in $\Omega$.
+In either case, we can find a metric $g$ realizing $(\rho, V)$ on $\Omega$ and it shows that no volume comparison holds for non-$V$-static domains.\\

-However, the volume comparison can be obtained for some special metrics.
-For instance, Miao and Tam proved a rigidity result for upper hemisphere with respect to non-decreasing scalar curvature and volume (see \cite{M-T_2}).
-In the same article, they also showed a similar result holds for the Euclidean background metric. \\
+However, the volume comparison with respect to scalar curvature indeed holds for some special metrics.
+For instance, Miao and Tam proved a rigidity result for upper hemisphere with respect to non-decreasing scalar curvature and volume.
+They also showed that a similar result holds for Euclidean domains \cite{M-T_2}.
+Note that all space forms are $V$-static, it is natural to ask whether all $V$-static spaces admit such a volume comparison result. \\